flatironinstitute/finufft/README.md

    - For examples, see one for IBM machines (`targets/make.inc.power9`), and another for the Courant Institute cluster (`sites/make.inc.CIMS`).
  - Compile: `make all -j`
  - Run test codes: `make check` which should complete in less than a minute without error.
- - You may then want to try individual test drivers, such as `bin/cufinufft2d1_test 2 1e3 1e3 1e7 1e-3` which tests the 2D type 1.
+ - You may then want to try individual test drivers, such as `bin/cufinufft2d1_test_32 2 1e3 1e3 1e7 1e-3` which tests the single-precision 2D type 1.
 Most such executables document their usage when called with no arguments.

 ### Advanced Makefile Usage